tatwater/launch/README.md

 The majority of `*.js` files will be written entirely in jQuery, but if you can write simpler tasks in straight JavaScript, please do.

-JavaScript should interface with HTML primarily through the use of data attributes and never class or ID names.
+JavaScript should interface with HTML primarily through the use of data attributes instead of class or ID names.
 This is to make very clear which elements are dynamic.